Style: What makes a good Participant Information Sheet

 - Describing risk/benefit and advantages/disadvantages from the potential participants' perspective;

-- Choosing the most appropriate format (including font size, paper size, layout preferences, use of pictures and /or diagrams etc.)
+- Choosing the most appropriate format (including font size, paper size, layout preferences, use of pictures and /or diagrams, audio, video or online materials etc.)

 You do not need to obtain NHS Research Ethics Committee (REC) approval to test your consent documents.